sowebpage/sowebpage.github.io/_posts/2026-02-01-choosing-technologies-ii.markdown

 ## Data Modeling

 Data modeling is the process of deciding how data is structured, stored, and related in databases in a way that is correct for the business, efficient for the system, and easy to use for us humans.
-We’re answering questions like:
+We’re answering questions like:<br><br>

 - What things do we store?
 - What properties do they have?
 - How do they relate to one another?
 - What rules apply?

-It’s almost like we’re drawing a blueprint.
+<br><br>It’s almost like we’re drawing a blueprint.
 We aren’t writing any queries yet, but we’re deciding what everything looks like in data form. <br><br>

 What I’ve just described is the **conceptual layer** of data modeling.
 It’s the highest-level of data modeling, where the goal is to accurately capture reality.<br><br>